bsdfzzzy/vue2-hammer/README.md

 Hammer.js wrapper for Vue to support some operation in the mobile

 This is a directive wrapper for Hammer.js 2.x.
+And this repo'inspiration is from v-touch.

 ## Install